MarcusHoltz/password-hash-script/README.md

 ############################################
 # Group - helps the user keep these passwords organized in their head.
 It's repeatable through multiple passwords.
 # Age - random number data, but also, reminds the user to change their password yearly.
 If you try and hash 23 and it doesnt work, hash 22, and it does -- that reminds you to update the hash to this years age.
-# Service - Very important.
+# Service - very important.
 This helps name all the files, is also used in the salt.
-# Username - Should be different for each site.
+# Username - should be different for each site.
 Also used for the salt.
+# Your Mind - something that exists exclusively in the contents of your mind only used in the salt, never saved.
 #################################################
 ```